St Peter's Church, Formby

 Uganda Project - School Children

-With funds raised by the people of St. Peter’s, Formby, we were able to pay for electricity to be installed on the site and to pay for the repair and refurbishment of teachers’ accommodation.
+Funds raised by the people of St. Peter’s, Formby, were used to pay for electricity to be installed on the site and to pay for the repair and refurbishment of teachers’ accommodation.
 A very exciting development was enabling the school and the Women’s Project to realise their dream of rearing hens.
 Two hen houses, each containing 600 hens, were built.
-The chickens have just begun laying and the proceeds from the sale of eggs go towards funding both the school and the work of the Women’s Project.
+The chickens are laying and the proceeds from the sale of eggs go towards funding both the school and the work of the Women’s Project.

-For the church we made funds available to help them build the Eden Project – a hostel block for students at a nearby technical college.
+We made funds available to the church there to help them build the Eden Project – a hostel block for students at a nearby technical college.
 The rent from the Eden Project goes to help run the church and provide financial assistance to widows and orphans.

 Hostel blocks at the Uganda Project